Top 10 Rated Washing Machines 2014

 This top load washer from LG is available in sleek graphite steel.
 The WT6001HV is a high efficiency ultra-large capacity washer, so you’ll never be worried about those giant loads of laundry.
 It uses SmartThinQ technology which allows you to monitor your washer remotely… read more

-A stylish front load washing machine with a dial and LED display on its panel, this LG model plays a cheerful chime to let you know when your cycle is complete.
+A stylish top load washing machine with a dial and LED display on its panel, this LG model plays a cheerful chime to let you know when your cycle is complete.
 The stainless steel tub is durable … read more

 Colors: White, Metallic Silver